-Morgan County Housing Authority is a Public Housing Agency in Jacksonville, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Morgan County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Morgan County Housing Authority serves Morgan County.